JulianOzelRose/TR-SaveMaster/README.md

 # Reverse engineering the Tomb Raider series
 This section details the technical aspects of reverse engineering the savegame files for the classic Tomb Raider series.
 You can find the offset tables for each game
 [here](https://github.com/JulianOzelRose/TR-SaveMaster/blob/master/OFFSETS.md).
+However, more information on how to calculate these offsets dynamically can be found in the sections below.
 In general, there are many similarities between the games, as they are all built on the same engine.

 Tomb Raider 1-3 use a very similar engine, and so reversing those games involves a similar process.
 Tomb Raider 4 and 5 use a markedly different engine than 1-3, but involve a simpler process nonetheless.
 This is because most of the offsets in Tomb Raider 1-3 are dynamic, while all offsets in Tomb Raider 4 and 5 are static, with the exception of the health offset.
 Interestingly, Tomb Raider 4 uses a file checksum as an anti-reverse engineering technique, while Tomb Raider 5 does not.

 ## Using bitwise to extract weapons information
 In Tomb Raider 1-3, all weapons information is stored on a single offset, which is called `weaponsConfigNum` in the editor's code.
 The weapons configuration variable has a base number of 1,